 ARM A common set of source files required to build the other Profiler projects.

-The makefile for each of the other projects includes the common.make file from this directory.

-doom Example code that runs Doom.

-Note

-You must download an external shareware file before you can successfully compile and run this example.
-See the ARM Profiler User fireworks Example code that produces a simulation of exploding fireworks.
+The makefile for each of the other projects includes the common.make file from this directory. doom Example code that runs Doom.
+Note You must download an external shareware file before you can successfully compile and run this example.
+See the ARM ® Profiler User Guide for more information. fireworks Example code that produces a simulation of exploding fireworks. fft Example code that runs a FFT. xvid Example code that displays a video encoded in MPEG4.
+G., DVDG. estallation annuales and decomposited in directories on noos 1.2 for the

-Guide for more information.

-fft Example code that runs a FFT.

-xvid Example code that displays a video encoded in MPEG4.